TV3 (Hungary): The beginnings (1994–1997)

 Budapesti Kommunikációs Rt., which operated TV3, was founded in 1993, by the Municipality of Budapest at the time of the "media war" in the early 1990s, at the initiative of the assembly of the parties SZDSZ (Alliance of Free Democrats) and Fidesz (Hungarian Civic Alliance).
 The first experimental release took place in December 1993.
 Following the elections in 1994, the former opposition lost its interest in the channel, but the company's executives György Iványi (President), András Feuer (Chief Communications Officer, editor of the channel and their associates, later joined Andrew Sarlós (Canadian businessman)) raised their capital and prepared for regular broadcasting.
 Permanent broadcasting was started by TV3 on November 5, 1994, as a private company.
-The channel was distributed via satellite (Amos-1) and the AM-Mikro system in Budapest, which reached almost 60% of the Hungarian households.
+The channel was initially distributed in the AM-Mikro system in Budapest as TV3 Budapest, but beginning 10 September 1996, it began to be distributed via satellite (Amos-1), which, alongside the extant microwave system, reached almost 60% of the Hungarian households.
 It was the first nationwide distributed channel.

 Change of owner, renewed TV3 (1997–2000)

 According to the 1996 Media Act, three applications for the national analogue terrestrial frequencies were launched - Central European Media Enterprises (as Írisz TV), RTL Group and SBS Broadcasting Group - for the two concessions. Írisz TV applied for both frequencies but lost the application.
 However, RTL Group won with a higher amount than the TV3 bid, so the tender was not to be won.
 Central European Media Enterprises has filed a lawsuit that has been delayed until 2000.

 Following the unsuccessful bid to use a prepaid program package in the hope of winning the concession tender, the company operating TV3 was purchased in 1997 by CME, Lauder Group, and the former US Ambassador in Budapest, Mark Palmer.

+This phase was also marked by the off-beat weather forecasts delivered by Horváth Szilárd.